Font size:

 Selection on the ramp

 SS physicians made the decision to send individual deportees to destruction or to work in the camp on the basis of their own impression of the person’s physical condition and age.
 Selection lasted from one to several hours, depending on the size of the transport.
-Initially, the trucks took the doomed to the Little Red or Little White House or, from the spring of 1943, to the new, larger gas chambers.
-From mid-1944, selections took place on the rail ramp inside the Birkenau camp.
+Initially, the trucks took the doomed to the makeshift gas chambers, so-called Little Red or Little White House or, from the spring of 1943, to the new, larger gas chambers by crematoria II, III, IV and V. From May 1944, selections took place on the rail ramp inside the Birkenau camp.

 Sonderaktion “Ungarn”